ZonglinY/ZonglinY.github.io/_pages/about.md

 I try to focus on research questions that matter at a fundamental level, and to approach them with as much rigor and depth as I can.
 My goal is to make each new piece of research a little better than the last.

-My representative works are the MOOSE and MOOSE-Chem series.
+My representative works are the MOOSE series (MOOSE, MOOSE-Chem1/2/3, MOOSE-Star).

-*Like the moose that ventures into uncharted wilderness, MOOSE & MOOSE-Chem series explores the untamed landscape of scientific hypotheses to uncover hidden insights.*
+*Like the moose that ventures into uncharted wilderness, the MOOSE series explores the untamed landscape of scientific hypotheses to uncover hidden insights.*

 <!--I am open to academic collaborations and please drop me an email (<zonglin001@ntu.edu.sg>) if you are interested in collaborating with me.-->
 <!--**I am actively seeking internship opportunities in 2024.
 If you have any openings available, kindly reach out to me via email (<zonglin.yang@ntu.edu.sg>).**-->
 <!--**I will be on the job market in June 2025!
 Feel free to reach out if you’re interested in my research or have relevant opportunities.**-->
 <!--I will be in the academic and industrial job market in June 2025!
 If you have any openings available, kindly reach out to me via email (<zonglin.yang@ntu.edu.sg>).-->
-**I am currently looking for interns to work on AI-accelerated scientific discovery.
+**I am currently looking for interns to work on LLM-accelerated scientific discovery.
 If you are interested, please send your CV to zonglin.yang@miromind.ai**.

 Research
 ======